arctelix/iDebugConsole/README.md

 # iDebugConsole
-A compact debug and console window for javascript debugging.
+A compact javscript console wrapper with a debug switch and a compact output window that won't slow you down.